mathemakitten/mathemakitten/README.md

 ### hi, i'm helen! ✨

-i'm an engineer working on something secret in the **language modeling** space, i.e. teaching machines how to write.
+i'm an engineer working on something secret in the **language modeling** space.

-i'm excited about startups, cities, artificial intelligence, and poetry 💫🌷🔮🌱🌸

 ***